 If giving your diet a strict healthy-eating overhaul was one of your New Year’s resolutions that have long gone, don’t worry – it’s not too late to begin clean eating habits!
 If your daily intake is nowhere near the recommended 2 fruit and 5 veg ratio, start by setting goals such as introducing one extra serve per day or replacing your afternoon bikkies with a fruit salad.
 With a little dedication you can be on your way to a healthier, happier you with a killer immune system to match!
 Don’t forget to treat yourself along the way though – a little bit of choccy can’t go astray!

 We understand - taking a trip to the doc’s office can have you shaking in your boots but it’s truly essential if you feel you need to go.
 Many of us put it off for a long time and try to ignore our symptoms, but instead of doing that this year; book an appointment for a checkup.
 Afterwards, you’ll have more time to enjoy yourself and have fun knowing that your general health is in check!

 We know that you’ve taken the above health-kick tips seriously, BUT if you do find yourself in the emergency department this year, why not share your experience?
 Your feedback, whether it’s good or not so good, can help improve Australia’s healthcare system for all!

-Posted by Amber Coles, Social Media, Patient Opinion Australia, on
+Posted by Amber Coles, Social Media, Care Opinion Australia, on

 Thanks for your feedback.